NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-329-->

-* File Versions are now visible in the "File Versions" section on the File Entity Page <!--PRTL-2015-->
+* File Versions are now visible in the "File Versions" section on the File Entity Page. <!--PRTL-2015-->
 * "View Files in Repository" and "View Cases in Repository" button methods were updated to work faster. <!--PRTL-2003 PRTL-2106 -->

 ### Bugs Fixed Since Last Release